LogtalkDotOrg/logtalk3/tools/code_metrics/NOTES.md

 The purpose of this tool is to assess qualities of source code that may predict negative aspects such as complexity, error-proneness, and overall maintainability.
-It is meant to be extensible via the addition of metric objects into the `metric/` sub-directory.
-At the time of writing (2017/1/11), this metrics tool comes with three metrics out of the box: `Number of Clauses`, `Depth of Inheritance`, and `Coupling Score`.
+It is meant to be extensible via the addition of metric objects into the `metrics` sub-directory.
+Currently, three metrics are
+provided: "Number of Clauses", "Depth of Inheritance", and "Coupling Score".
 The method of scoring was strongly influenced by the metrics rating system in Microsoft Visual Studio and aims to eventually emulate the functionality of a maintainability index score.

-Please see `SCRIPT.txt` for common examples of usage.
+For usage examples, see the `SCRIPT.txt` file.

 Loading